YaleDHLab/dhlab-site/_news/2016-08-19-fall-2016-dh-courses.md

 spotlight: false
 image_layout: simple
 teaser: |
-  "Upcoming Courses Still looking for classes to take this fall?
+  Upcoming Courses Still looking for classes to take this fall?
 Check out a few exciting DH-related courses below!
-If you are teaching a course connected to DH and would like it included, please email..."
+If you are teaching a course connected to DH and would like it included, please email...
 ---

 ### Upcoming Courses